 Sagar Samtani is an assistant professor with the Muma College of Business' Information Systems and Decision Sciences Department.
 He comes to USF from the University of Arizona's Management Information Systems Department where he designed and developed cyber threat intelligence courses in the master's program.
 He also taught undergraduate courses in computers and internetworked society and in 2016, he earned the James F. LaSalle Award for Teaching Excellence.

-His research interests are within the cybersecurity domain, specifically on cyber threat intelligence and large-scale vulnerability assessment.
-Samtani employs and develops novel data/text/web mining algorithms and systems, specifically, deep learning and network analysis within these contexts.
+His research interests are within cybersecurity, specifically on monitoring the “dark web” for emerging threats and key threat actors for proactive cyber threat intelligence by developing artificial intelligence-based algorithms and systems rooted in deep learning and network analysis.
 His work has been published in several journals, including the Journal of Management Information Systems and IEEE Intelligent Systems.
-He has presented at several conferences including Woman in Cybersecurity, IEEE Intelligence and Security Informatics and the INFORMS annual meeting.
-He recently was awarded a National Science Foundation grant to help develop systems to protect scientific data from cyberthreats.
+He has presented at several conferences including Woman in Cybersecurity, IEEE Intelligence and Security Informatics and the INFORMS Annual Meeting.
+He is also a frequent speaker at numerous industry events.
+His research has won multiple awards and has been featured in media outlets such as Fox, The Penny Hoarder, and RSI Security.
+His work has also been funded by multiple grants from the National Science Foundation, including the prestigious CISE Research Initiation Initiative grant in 2019

 Samtani earned a PhD and a master's degree in management information systems from the Univesity of Arizona and a bachelor's degree from the same institution.
 He served as National Science Foundation Scholarship-for-Service Fellow from 2014-17.